angelhdzmultimedia/zod-prisma/README.md

     ```

 3. Run `npx prisma generate` or `yarn prisma generate` to generate your zod schemas
-4. Import the generated schemas form your selected output location
+4. Import the generated schemas from your selected output location

 <!-- USAGE EXAMPLES -->